davidjhovsepian/Eco-Friendly-App/README.md

 # 🚀 Project Manager Showcase: Ecogrowth Solutions 🌿🌎

-I'm thrilled to share my project management experience while working on the Ecogrowth solutions initiative.
+Here is my project management experience from working on the Ecogrowth solutions initiative.
 This was an impactful venture that was focused on promoting environmental sustainability.
 As a Project Manager, I had the privilege of leading a talented team in developing an application that connects individuals and businesses with eco-friendly products, services, and initiatives to create a greener future.

 ## Project Overview 📝

 While working with EcoGrowth Solutions, we set out to make a difference in the world by building an innovative platform that empowers users to make environmentally conscious choices.
-The application was meant to serve as a hub for sustainable products, green services, and community-driven initiatives.
+The applications were meant to serve as hubs for sustainable products, green services, and community-driven initiatives.
 The teams goal was to create a seamless experience that not only encourages eco-friendly practices but also brings together a passionate community of like-minded individuals.

 ## Key Responsibilities and Achievements 🏆